 Scholarship of Teaching and Learning Awards

 Engaging in scholarship of teaching and learning (SoTL) research is an excellent way for faculty to improve their teaching and curricula through systematic inquiry into their teaching practices in their own courses; it also provides an opportunity for faculty to provide evidence of effective teaching and, through dissemination of their research, to widen their sphere of influence.
 We seek to make undertaking SoTL research easy for faculty.
-To this end, we are offering the following accessible project development and grant programs, each designed for a different level of comfort and experience with SoTL:
+To this end, we are offering the following accessible project development and grant program, designed to support TRU SoTL work:

-Just starting with SoTL?
-This 24-month cohort-based program is designed to lead you through the development of a SoTL project from start to finish.
-Emerging SoTL Scholars will be eligible for up to $1500 to get started with their research, and support will include regular gatherings and two annual retreats that offer group and individualized support in refining the research question, designing the study, applying for ethics approval, collecting and analyzing data, and disseminating findings in a peer-reviewed publication.
+Those who are new to SoTL will be asked to join the SoTL SPARK community of practice to get started with their research; support, via CELT and other coaching, will include regular gatherings and annual retreats so that early SoTL researchers can find both group and individualized support when refining their research question, designing their study, applying for ethics approval, collecting and analyzing data, and disseminating findings in a peer-reviewed publication.

-Any faculty member who holds a contract for the duration of the granting period is welcome to apply for a SoTL Scholars Grant.
-Those holding sessional or one‐ year term‐certain appointments may contribute to and receive funding from an approved project, but they are not eligible to apply directly for a SoTL Scholars Grant.
+Any faculty member who holds a contract for the duration of the granting period is welcome to apply for a SoTL Scholars Grant as a Principal Investigator (PI).
+Those holding sessional or one‐ year term‐certain appointments may contribute to and receive funding from an approved project as a Co-Investigator, but they are not eligible to apply directly for a SoTL Scholars Grant.

 For more information about SoTL or the SoTL Scholars Grant Programs, please contact us at CELT@tru.ca.